Susan Rae Wente

-Susan Wente (born 1962) is an American cell biologist and academic administrator currently serving as the 14th President of Wake Forest University in North Carolina since July 2021.
+Susan Wente (born 1962) is an American cell biologist and academic administrator who served as the 14th president of Wake Forest University in North Carolina from July 2021 to June 2026.
 From 2014 to 2021 she was Provost and Vice Chancellor for Academic Affairs at Vanderbilt University.
 Between August 15, 2019 and June 30, 2020, she served as interim Chancellor at Vanderbilt.

 Education

-Wente completed her undergraduate studies at the University of Iowa.
-She graduated in 1984 with a Bachelor of Science degree in Biochemistry, earning both High Distinction and Honors.
-Wente completed her graduate studies at the University of California, Berkeley.
-She graduated in 1988 with a Ph.D. in the Department of Biochemistry under the advisor Jamingus.
-Her dissertation was titled "Site-Directed Mutations Altering the Active Site and the Nucleotide-Binding Site of Aspartate Transcarbamoylase."
+Wente graduated from the University of Iowa with a B.S. in biochemistry with high honors in 1984.
+She then completed her graduate studies at the University of California, Berkeley, where she received a Ph.D. in biochemistry in 1988.
+Her dissertation was titled, "Site-Directed Mutations Altering the Active Site and the Nucleotide-Binding Site of Aspartate Transcarbamoylase."

 Career

 During her time at the University of Iowa (1980 - 1984), Wente worked as a research technician under F. Jeffery Field in the Lipid Research Core Laboratory at the University of Iowa College of Medicine.
 She was a student research collaborator with Marshall Elzinga in the Department of Biology at the Brookhaven National Laboratory in Upton, New York.
 Wente also completed her undergraduate thesis studies under the direction of Alice B. Fulton in the Department of Biochemistry.
 She became a teaching assistant in the Department of Biochemistry while at the University of California, Berkeley.
 Wente taught a biochemistry laboratory course the summer after obtaining her Ph.D.
 Wente engaged in a molecular biology postdoctoral fellowship with Ora Rosen at the Memorial Sloan Kettering Cancer Center in New York City from 1988 - 1989.
 She then completed a postdoctoral fellowship with Günter Blobel at the Laboratory of Cell Biology at the Howard Hughes Medical Institute at Rockefeller University in New York City from 1989 - 1993.
 She received a Beckman Young Investigators Award in 1996.

 Wente became an assistant professor of Cell Biology and Physiology at the Washington University School of Medicine in St. Louis, Missouri in 1993 and associate professor in 1998.
 She began working at Vanderbilt in 2002 as the department chair and professor of cell and developmental biology.
 In December 2008, she became an assistant vice chancellor for research at Vanderbilt.
 In 2009, she was promoted to associate vice chancellor for research and senior associate dean for biomedical sciences.
 She was named Vanderbilt's provost and vice chancellor for academic affairs in July 2014.
 Wente was announced as the 14th and first female President of Wake Forest University on January 29, 2021, and assumed office on July 1, 2021.

 Wente serves on the editorial boards for the journals Advances in Biological Regulation, Current Opinion in Cell Biology and Nucleus.
 She previously served as an editor of Molecular and Cellular Biology (1999-2003) and associate editor of Molecular Biology of the Cell (2004-2009).
 She previously served on the editorial board of Traffic (2004-2014) and Molecular and Cellular Biology (1999-2013).